jonahmajumder/canvasgui/README.md

 - [X] Replace terminal printed lines with status bar text
 - [X] Dealing with duplicate children
 - [X] Filtering by semester
-- [ ] Make dialogs open in front of app (rather than on other monitor, etc.)
+- [X] Make dialogs open in front of app (rather than on other monitor, etc.)
-- [ ] Allow "No" instead of cancel for confirm dialogs
+- [X] Allow "No" instead of cancel for confirm dialogs
+- [ ] Multithereaded "expand all" functionality

 ##### Overall App Operation
 - [X] Convert from widget to model architecture
 - [X] Deployment into macOS (.app) standalone application
 - [X] Testing standalone .app on other machine
+- [X] Log file stdout/stderr when bundled
 - [ ] Create top menu for showing profile, opening preferences editor, about/credits/README/etc.
 - [ ] Application-level error handling?
 - [ ] Multithreaded retrieval of data for "expand all" (back burner)